freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/basic-data-structures/copy-an-array-with-the-spread-operator/index.md

 ## Copy an Array with the Spread Operator

 - The final hint in the example tells you to use a recently learned method.
-- The spread operator all elements into a new empty object.
+- The spread operator copies all elements into a new empty object.

 ```javascript
 while (num >= 1) {